 - Take your temperature every day at the same time of day, and note it down.These steps will prove useful if you need to see a health professional.

 - If you are taking fever medicine, wait at least 4 hours before taking your temperature.

 Note the date of onset of the first symptom, it will be useful if you need to consult a healthcare professional.
 This information will help determine when your self-isolation will end.

 In most cases, you can care for yourself at home.
 See the Self-Care Guides.

 - If you must go to a medical clinic or hospital, wear a mask or face covering and inform staff on your arrival that you have COVID‑19.

-- If you have severe symptoms such as diffuculty breathing, severe shortness of breath or chest pain, call 911 before going to emergency and inform them that you have COVID‑19.
+- If you have severe symptoms such as diffuculty breathing, severe shortness of breath or chest pain, go to emergency or call 911 and inform them that you have COVID‑19.